 While securing your car is good, paying premium year after year may become taxing for some.
-That’s when No Claim Bonus (NCB) comes into picture.
-It’s one of the best benefits of car insurance.
+That’s when No Claim Bonus (NCB) comes into the picture.
+It’s one of the best benefits of vehicle insurance.
 Let’s learn more about it.

-1. What is NCB
+What is NCB?

 NCB stands for No Claim Bonus.
 It is a reward given to you by your car insurer if you do not file a claim in a financial year.
 The reward is a discount on the premium when you renew your insurance.

-2. How does this discount work?
+How does the NCB discount work?

 |Age of Policy

 A major feature about NCB is the fact that it belongs to the policyholder and not the insured vehicle.
 This means you can transfer the NCB when you change a vehicle or even the car insurer.

-4. You can transfer NCB too
+You can transfer NCB too

-5. How to Protect Your NCB
+How to Protect Your NCB?

 While it is simple to say ‘Do not make a claim and save your NCB’, it is easier said than done.
 There will come moments when you have to file a claim.
 However, there is a way you can save your accumulated NCB despite making a claim.

 You can buy an NCB Protector Add-on.
-It is a wise purchase which helps you save your bonus even if you make a claim subject to terms and conditions
+It is a wise purchase which helps you save your bonus even if you make a claim subject to terms and conditions.